- Plastic is one of the most harmful substances your dog can ingest because of the high chance of bowel obstruction among other risks.

 Figure Out What Type Of Plastic Your Pup Consumed

-While you are driving to the veterinarian clinic, you’ll want to determine what type of plastic your pup ate so that a vet can quickly come up with an action plan.
+While you are driving to the veterinarian clinic, you’ll want to determine what type and how much plastic your pup ate so that a vet can quickly come up with an action plan.

 Here are some questions that you can ask yourself: Did you notice any small remnants of whatever your dog ate on the ground?
-Was there prepackaged food missing from the room?
-Where was your dog’s favorite toy?
+Was there prepackaged food missing from the room, perhaps a sandwich bag or a plastic spoon?
+Where was your pet’s favorite dog toy?

 Figuring out the type of plastic that your dog ate might require some serious thinking, but a vet will definitely thank you later.

 Most Common Vet Treatments For Dogs Who Have Eaten Plastic

 Once you explain the type and size of plastic that your pup consumed, a vet will quickly suggest an appropriate treatment plan.
 These are the most common vet-approved treatment plans: